ant-design/ant-design-mobile/components/input-item/index.en-US.md

 | prefixListCls (`web only`)    |   the class name prefix of list      | String |  `am-list`  |
 | name (`web only`)   | the name of input       | String |   |

-> More available API can be found at [react-native TextInput](http://facebook.github.io/react-native/docs/textinput.html)
+> More available react-native `InputItem` API can be found at [react-native TextInput](http://facebook.github.io/react-native/docs/textinput.html)